MattheDev53/6744-Setup.ps1/README.md

 ## How do I use this?

 1. Run `git clone git@github.com:MattheDev53/6744-Setup.ps1.git .` on a flash drive
+2. Run `Set-ExecutionPolicy -ExecutionPolicy Undefined -Scope LocalMachine`
+3. Run `Unblock-File .` in the directory with the script
-2. Run `main.ps1`
+4. Run `main.ps1`
-3. Follow the instructions from there
+5. Follow the instructions from there

 ### How do I set up offline functionality?